 Regexes are embedded in all sorts of computer software.
 The easiest place to use them is inside a text area.
 Many text editors contain them, but Microsoft Word does not include the full range.
-I've asked you to instal Atom for this class; If you have a Mac, the program TextWrangler offers one easy-to-use environment with regexes built in.
+If you have a Mac, the program TextWrangler offers one easy-to-use environment with regexes built in.
 For Windows, Notepad-plus-plus does much the same thing.
 These are programs well worth installing on your computer-many tedious editing tasks can be sidestepped by reprogramming them as a regular expression.
+On either, Atom is a good general purpose choice.